Marianne Harkless Diabate

 I believe that moving to rhythm integrates mind, body, and spirit and keeps us centered.
 Every culture has rhythm and dance.
 It is an essential part of human existence.
 I believe that African dance is important to the training of contemporary dancers today.

-Marianne Harkless joined the Conservatory in 2015 as an instructor of African dance, and is an assistant professor of dance.
+Marianne Harkless Diabate joined the Conservatory in 2015 as an instructor of African dance, and is an assistant professor of dance.

 Harkless has been performing and teaching dance for more than 35 years.
 She danced with the Art of Black Dance & Music, Ballet Theatre of Boston (Jose Mateo Ballet Theatre), Danny Sloan Dance Company, Boston Dance Collective, Brasileiro, Inc., Grupo Bandança Afro-Brazilian Dancers & Drummers, Under the Sun Dance & Drum, the Spirit of Africa, and Impulse Dance Company, among others.
 During this time, Harkless toured the United States, France, Switzerland, and Jamaica, performing and guest teaching at schools, theaters, and festivals.
 Harkless's performances include numerous television appearances in Boston and special guest appearances in Providence and Jamaica.
 She performed in the plays Tongues of Fire, directed by Brenda Wolcott at MIT, and The Dancers, directed by Marla Blakey at Boston Center for the Arts.